PAGE’s tireless work helped lead to the following advances in the first year:

 - Radical Self-Care with Diana Rose Harper

-- Marches in Greendale 4th of July Parade
+- Marching in Greendale 4th of July Parade

-- Marches in Greendale Halloween Parade and hands out candy
+- Marching in Greendale Halloween Parade and hand out candy

 - Organized MLK events at the schools